letColorEqualsRed/3fa4c492-cb96-4f02-ad86-4d05dd4b21fa/README.md

     - The "Savings Graph" section consisting of an interactive graph showing the device's saving data and controls for zooming in and out.
     - To my knowledge, AMPD builds mobile generators for construction sites
         - i.e. possibly network-constrained environments
+- Database schema
+    - Timestamps are stored in UNIX timestamp format.
+Time zones should be handled in application code.
 - Included a stub API endpoint for downloading the savings calculations guidelines for the sake of completeness.
 - Included a Dockerfile to test code in Linux environment.